ethereum-optimism/optimism-project-ideas/infrastructure.md

 ### Round-Robin Sequencing

 Decentralizing the sequencer is an important endeavour in the quest for full decentralization.
-This will done progressively, and one of our first step will likely be to adopt a permissioned set of sequencers which will sequence the L2 chain in a round-robin fashion (i.e. one at a time).
+This will be done progressively, and one of our first step will likely be to adopt a permissioned set of sequencers which will sequence the L2 chain in a round-robin fashion (i.e. one at a time).